jaydenlsf/QA-Core-Practical-Project/README.md

 - Unit tests are run and a coverage report is produced and can be viewed in the console log.

 #### 2. Setup Docker
-- Install docker and add Jenkins to docker group
+- Install docker (if it is not already installed) and add Jenkins to docker group

 #### 3. Build docker-compose
 - Build images for each service